sumit00-7/Java-Interview-Questions-/Theory Questions/ReadMe.md

 # Java Interview Questions & Answers

-This README provides answers to common Java interview questions, which can help in understanding core Java concepts.
+Here are 25 commonly asked Java programming interview questions that are relevant for Quality Assurance (QA) roles, which can help in understanding core Java concepts.

 ---